hotosm/fmtm/docs/Contribution.md

 ## Report bugs and suggest improvements

 The [issue queue](https://github.com/hotosm/fmtm/issues) is the best way to get started.
 There are issue templates for BUGs and FEATURES that you can use, you could also create your own.
 Once you have submitted an issue, it will be assigned one label from the following [label categories](https://github.com/hotosm/fmtm/labels).
-If you are wondering where to start, you can filter by the **goodfirstissue label**.
+If you are wondering where to start, you can filter by the **good first issue label**.

 ## Thank you